 The pictures also reveal that the earphones do not come with silicone earplugs.
 But as mentioned before, there is no complete certainty about the lack of silicone earplugs either.

 Furthermore, there is no information available about the pricing of the earphones so there is no way anyone could take a gander at guessing the price range without having proper technical features.
-Also, the release date about the earphones is also speculative.
+Also, the release date of the earphones is also speculative.